maerch/ruby-drawille/README.md

 ![Stencil](docs/images/stencil.gif)

-This implementation also includes a Turtle graphics API for all your beloved fractals.
-See this simple example:
+This implementation also includes a [Turtle graphics](http://en.wikipedia.org/wiki/Turtle_graphics) API for all your beloved fractals:

 ```ruby
 require 'drawille'